 - Waterproof shelter or tent

-- A good, sharp knife (If you don’t have one and you want one, there will be some good-quality knives available to purchase in the Camp Store.)
+- A good, sharp knife (If you don’t have one and you want one, there may be some good-quality knives available to purchase from Craft Vendors.)

 - A notebook and writing implements for taking lots of notes during class sessions

 - A jacket or sweater.
 Evenings can get chilly when the sun goes down, even in summer.

 - Your own dishware: plates, bowls, silverware, pans, pots, etc.

 - Water bottle.
 The new Leicester site offers delicious well water.

 - A few of the classes require small fees for materials that the instructors have purchased or spent time gathering.
 You may want to bring some pocket money in case you wish to take any of these classes.

 - Spending money for our Craft Vendors, which will offer high-quality goods, artifacts and specialty items.
 Do your holiday shopping here!

 - Spending money for our Food Trucks, which will offer tasty hot and cold meals and snacks throughout the event.